October 15, 2024 • 5 minute read

 Q: What are listing photos?

-Sean Persson, Director of Residential Brokerage: Real estate listing photos are photographs of a property that are included in an online or offline listing to showcase the property to potential buyers or renters.
+Sean Persson, Sales Manager: Real estate listing photos are photographs of a property that are included in an online or offline listing to showcase the property to potential buyers or renters.
 Real estate listing photos are important because they play a crucial role in attracting potential buyers or renters to a property.
 These photos are typically taken by professional photographers, and those photographers typically specialize in real estate photography.
 Real estate photography is an art form and the listing agent and photographer collaborate to get the best-finished product possible.

 Q: Why is the quality of listing photos important?
 What are the risks of using poor quality/bad photos in a home listing?